 I had the thought, that because the transverse abdominis passes directly behind the quadratus lumborum before attaching to the lumbar spine, that tension in the TA could cause tension in the QL.
 I don't know if there is enough give in this portion of the TA to add tension to the QL or not, but at the very least tension in the TA could act as a signal to the QL to activate or relax as required.

-And thus I started to explore the Serratus posterior inferior, a set of muscles that reaches down from the lower three or four ribs to attach to the bone that protudes from the back of the lower thoracic and upper lumbar vertebrae, the spinous process.
+And thus I started to explore the Serratus posterior inferior, a group of muscles whose fascicles reaches down from the lower three or four ribs to attach to the spinous processes of the two lower thoracic and two upper lumbar vertebrae.

 This was important in the Qi Gong class I attend since I then found it easier to take impacts to the solar plexus.